Children and Nature Fund

 With your support, we could:

-• Work with a wider network of schools and community groups so that more children and young people can experience nature where they live, learn and play.
+• Work with a wider network of schools and community groups so that more children and young people can experience nature in their everyday spaces.

 • Create new opportunities for children, young people and families from all backgrounds to enjoy time in nature.

-• Provide more young people with the inspiration, skills and resources they need to become future nature champions.
+• Provide the inspiration, skills and resources young people need to become future nature champions through schemes like Wilder Wardens.

-• Ensure that young people’s voices are heard so that they can make a positive difference for Norfolk’s nature.
+• Ensure that young people’s voices are heard so that they can make a positive impact on Norfolk’s wildlife.

 Recent studies by Natural England found:

-These included working with the Food Bank to provide nature activities as part of Food and Fun in the School Holidays (FISH), and our flagship project, a Sure Start with Nature, offering indoor and outdoor nature-focused activities Sure Start Children’s Centres in Great Yarmouth, Thetford and Corpusty.
+With donations from individuals, businesses and trusts, the fund has helped to deliver projects that connect children of all ages with wildlife and wild spaces through education, activities and inspiration.
+This has included working with the Food Bank to provide nature activities as part of Food and Fun in the School Holidays (FISH), and our flagship project, a Sure Start with Nature which offered indoor and outdoor nature-focused activities at Sure Start Children’s Centres in Great Yarmouth, Thetford, and Corpusty.

-With your help and support of the Children and Nature Appeal we hope to be able to grow our impact and create even more opportunities for Norfolk’s children and young people to inspire a love of nature in the next generation.
+With your support we can grow our impact and create even more opportunities for Norfolk’s children and young people, to inspire a love of nature in the next generation.